-East Kent Opportunities LLP (EKO): To aid economic development and regeneration in Thanet, this Council in partnership with Kent County Council set up EKO as a limited liability partnership.
+East Kent Opportunities LLP (EKO): To aid economic development and regeneration in Thanet, this council in partnership with Kent County Council set up EKO as a limited liability partnership.
 EKO was incorporated on 4 March 2008 with this Council and Kent County Council having 50:50 ownership, control and economic participation in EKO.

-The council acts as guarantor for EKH in respect of its pension liability and for YL in respect of certain loans taken out by YL.
+The council acts as guarantor for YL in respect of certain loans taken out by YL.
 These arrangements are described in the 'Critical Judgements in applying Accounting Policies' note to the council's Statement of Accounts.

-In addition, the council makes loans from time to time to one or more of EKH, YL and EKO for service purposes.
+In addition, the council makes loans from time to time to one or both of YL and EKO for service purposes.